berkmancenter/odie_backend/README.md

 Take inspiration from Sandi Metz's [Magic Tricks of Testing](https://www.youtube.com/watch?v=URSWYvyc42M): assert results and side effects of messages received from collaborators; assert that messages are sent to collaborators; don't test private methods or messages sent to self.

+The tests are fairly brittle around the state of Elasticsearch; if you get failures you don't expect, make sure the test Elasticsearch instance has been stopped properly.
+(This is especially a problem if you abruptly exited the previous testing run, e.g. by quitting out of byebug.)
+Simply rerunning the test suite after a clean exit will often also fix this problem.

 ### Troubleshooting
 If elasticsearch is timing out in tests, your elasticsearch process may be failing to get a node lock.
 Kill any other Elasticsearch processes.
 (This is